 States determine loan application process, interest rates, length of loans, and other policies.

-Thirty-two States and Puerto Rico had entered into 948 SIB loan agreements with a total value of $5.5 billion through FY 2013.
+As of September 2016, 33 states and Puerto Rico had entered into 834 SIB loan agreements with a total value of $5.9 billion.

 State and local governments continue to explore the concept of revolving funds to finance transportation infrastructure projects.
 Recent interest has been shown by Alabama, Louisiana, New York, and the City of Chicago.

 State Infrastructure Banks (SIBs) are revolving infrastructure investment funds for surface transportation that are established and administered by States.